 ]]>

-Typically, in traditional shooters, the only thing you need to avoid is the onslaught of projectiles and occasionally funneling through deadly environments.
+Typically, in traditional shooters, the only thing you need to avoid is the onslaught of projectiles and occasionally funnel through deadly environments.
 Instead, Galacide puts you right in the middle of a bullet-hell shooter surrounded by a colored tile-matching nightmare.
-It would be best if you kept an eye on the scraps that slowly make through across the screen from defeated enemies, used to deactivate groups of like-colored tiles.
-Sure, the bomb pickups can destroy large chunks of the Bitwall, but you are frequently dealing with finding the best path through the maze-like barriers, deciding which color should take precedent.
-The game's boss battles generally focus on shooting; however, one, in particular, requires you to shoot similarly colored scraps into the boss's belly, exposing their weakness.
+You must keep an eye on the scraps that slowly move across the screen from defeated enemies, using them to deactivate groups of like-colored tiles.
+Sure, the bomb pickups can destroy large chunks of the Bitwall, but you are frequently dealing with finding the best path through the maze-like barriers, deciding which color should take precedence.
+The game's boss battles generally focus on shooting; however, one, in particular, requires you to shoot similarly colored scraps into the boss's belly, exposing its weakness.

 I readily admit I played the tutorial and still felt very overwhelmed even after a few hours.
 I'm not saying that's an issue; the vast set of options and opportunities within the game to manage a thriving settlement is fantastic.
 However: There's just so much shit in this game.
 That is honestly the best way for me to put this.
 It was somewhere during the third hour of the tutorial when I realized I had no clue just how deep this game ran in terms of mechanics.
 You end up creating chains upon chains of buildings and resources that rely on one another, eventually allowing you to produce things like electricity and other wonderful improvements that help manage the happiness of your encampment.
 But, for example, you need scrap to produce metal to build tools to make your citizens more productive, but to ensure they use those tools optimally, you need schools (or advanced schools and teachers to teach them).
 It's a balancing act, especially when you start tossing in need for specific housing types to maintain or stagnate population growth on top of keeping a wide variety of foodstuffs for them.